Science and Public Policy

 Schedule of Introductory course

 The specialization is divided into two parts.
-The first part consists of five intensive weeks of lectures, self-organized tutor groups and seminars (February – March) during which the students will become fully acquainted with the fundamentals of policy and institutional analysis in the public, private, and non-profit sector organizations.
-For the remaining five months the students will work, under the supervision of Maastricht University’s FaSoS instructors, on a thesis in a thematic area of their choice within the science policymaking arena.
-Students will have their own supervisor from among the FaSoS academic staff members who will work with the students on a one-to-one basis to carve out a thesis project that, in most cases, will involve both empirical work and theoretical reflection.
+The first part consists of five intensive weeks of lectures and seminars (February – March) during which the students will become fully acquainted with the fundamentals of science-policy analysis, and its implications for practical decision making in various contexts of governance and organizational practice.
+For the remaining five months, the students will work, under the supervision of Maastricht University’s FASoS instructors, on a thesis in a thematic area of their choice within the science policymaking arena.
+Students will have their own supervisor from among the FASoS academic staff members who will work with the students on a one-to-one basis to carve out a thesis project that, in most cases, will involve both empirical work and theoretical reflection.

 As part of this specialization there is a possibility for an internship at the Rathenau Institute in The Hague.
 The Rathenau Institute promotes the formation of political and public opinion on science and technology.
 To this end, the Institute studies the organization and development of science systems, publishes about social impact of new technologies, and organizes debates on issues and dilemmas in science and technology.